-- (e) to require any applicant, in case of any default, or suppression of material information on his part, to refund in lump-sum along with accrued interest, the sanctioned grant to the Committee, and to be subject to prosecution under the Act; - (f) to recover any sum due from any applicant in accordance with the provisions of the Act: - (g) to require any applicant, or class of applicants to submit a periodical report, indicating proper utilisation of the grant; - (h) to reject an application placed before it on account of factual inconsistency, or inaccuracy in material particulars; - (i) to recommend minimum financial assistance, by way of grant to an applicant, having regard to his financial status, and importance and utility of the nature of activity under pursuit, after ensuring that the financial assistance provided shall not be misutilised; - (j) to identify beneficial and safe sectors, where investments out of Fund may be made, and make recommendations, accordingly; - (k) to relax the conditions required for the period of engagement in consumer welfare activities of an applicant; - (I) to make guidelines for the management, and administration of the Fund. - (7) The Committee shall not consider an application, unless it has been inquired into, in material details and recommended for consideration accordingly, by the Member Secretary. - [(7A) The Committee shall make available to the Board 50 per cent. of the amount credited to the Fund each year, for publicity or consumer awareness on Goods and Services Tax, provided the availability of funds for consumer welfare activities of the Department of Consumer Affairs is not less than twenty-five crore rupees per annum.]51; - (8) The Committee shall make recommendations: - - (a) for making available grants to any applicant; - (b) for investment of the money available in the Fund; - (c) for making available grants (on selective basis) for reimbursing legal expenses incurred by a complainant, or class of complainants in a consumer dispute, after its final adjudication; - (d) for making available grants for any other purpose recommended by the Central Consumer Protection Council (as may be considered appropriate by the Committee); - (e) for making available up to 50% of the funds credited to the Fund each year, for publicity/ consumer awareness on GST, provided the availability of funds for consumer welfare activities of the Department of Consumer Affairs is not less than twenty five crore rupees per annum.52
+- (d) to get the accounts of the applicants audited, for ensuring proper utilisation of the grant; - (e) to require any applicant, in case of any default, or suppression of material information on his part, to refund in lump-sum along with accrued interest, the sanctioned grant to the Committee, and to be subject to prosecution under the Act; - (f) to recover any sum due from any applicant in accordance with the provisions of the Act; - (g) to require any applicant, or class of applicants to submit a periodical report, indicating proper utilisation of the grant; - (h) to reject an application placed before it on account of factual inconsistency, or inaccuracy in material particulars; - to recommend minimum financial assistance, by way of grant to an applicant, having regard to his financial status, and importance and utility of the nature of activity under pursuit, after ensuring that the financial assistance provided shall not be misutilised; - (j) to identify beneficial and safe sectors, where investments out of Fund may be made, and make recommendations, accordingly; - (k) to relax the conditions required for the period of engagement in consumer welfare activities of an applicant; - (I) to make guidelines for the management, and administration of the Fund. - (7) The Committee shall not consider an application, unless it has been inquired into, in material details and recommended for consideration accordingly, by the Member Secretary. - [(7A) The Committee shall make available to the Board 50 per cent. of the amount credited to the Fund each year, for publicity or consumer awareness on Goods and Services Tax, provided the availability of funds for consumer welfare activities of the Department of Consumer Affairs is not less than twenty-five crore rupees per annum.]69; - (8) The Committee shall make recommendations: - - (a) for making available grants to any applicant; - (b) for investment of the money available in the Fund; - (c) for making available grants (on selective basis) for reimbursing legal expenses incurred by a complainant, or class of complainants in a consumer dispute, after its final adjudication; - (d) for making available grants for any other purpose recommended by the Central Consumer Protection Council (as may be considered appropriate by the Committee);

-51 Inserted w.e.f.
+69 Inserted w.e.f.
 01-07-2017 vide Notification No. 49/2019- Central Tax, dated 09.10.2019